microsoft/PartsUnlimitedMRP/docs/HOL_Deploying-Using-Puppet/README.md

 # Deploying the Parts Unlimited MRP App via Puppet in Azure
-In this hands-on lab you will deploy a Java app, the Parts Unlimited MRP App, using Puppet from [PuppetLabs](https://puppetlabs.com/).
+In this hands-on lab, you will deploy a Java app, the Parts Unlimited MRP App, using Puppet from [PuppetLabs](https://puppetlabs.com/).
 Puppet is a configuration management system that allows you to automate provisioning and configuration of machines by describing the state of your infrastructure as code.
 Infrastructure as Code is an important pillar of good DevOps.